DavidVollmers/Ignis/docs/components/ComponentLifecycle.md

 Also contrary to Razor components, Ignis component's lifecycle methods are not called twice when the rendering mode is set to `ServerPrerendered`.

-If you still want to have the same behaviour as Razor components, you can either inherit from the `IgnisRigidComponentBase` class or implement the `IHandleAfterRender` interface.
+If you still want to have the same behaviour as Razor components, you can implement the `IHandleAfterRender` interface.